CrispyCB/docs-repository/Installing an IRC client on Ubuntu 16.04 (working).md

     mkdir hexchat-build

-With your build directory created, change directories into that directory:

-    cd hexchat-build

-Once inside your build directory, run the meson build command.
+With your build directory created, run the meson build command.

     meson build

-Meson will run, and then you can run the second build manager, Ninja, using the following commands:
+Meson will run.
+You can then run the second build manager, Ninja, using the following commands:

     ninja -C build
     sudo ninja -C build install